egy1st/zerobytes-mkdocs/docs/dc/data-manager/index.md

 third parameter idicate that you wih to show motion with each button

-# **NavigationButtons -----**
+# **NavigationButtons**
 Assign Navigation Buttons names so that DC DataManger do all required with it

 **Note:**

-Navigation Buttons are Buttons which enable you navigate through recordset by moving it first , previous . next and last .
+Navigation Buttons are Buttons which enable you navigate through recordset by moving it first , previous . next and last.

 ![](images/Aspose.Words.fb769b29-ee01-46e2-9d7b-c0f6031e42e7.004.png)